oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 draft: false
 weight: 4
 ---
-1. Start WKTUI.
+1. Start WKT UI.

-   WKTUI uses the concept of a project that is like a project in an Integrated Development Environment (IDE).
+   WKT UI uses the concept of a project that is like a project in an Integrated Development Environment (IDE).
 You will create a new project.

 2. Using the `File` menu, select `New Project`, choose a directory, and enter the file name `todo-list.wktproj`.